Ged (Earthsea): Biography

 Sensing the latent power within Ged but understanding Ged's youthful impatience to be trained faster than Ogion was willing, Ogion gave Ged a choice to stay or to attend the wizard school on the island of Roke.
 On Roke, Ged was an outstanding student.
 Still, his arrogance and a dispute with a classmate caused him to try a very dangerous spell: he attempted to call the spirit of the long-dead queen Elfarran from the "Dry Land" - the bleak, joyless afterlife of Earthsea.
 Ged succeeded in calling Elfarran, but an evil shadow spirit slipped through the "door" Ged had opened between the living world and the dead.
 The Archmage (head mage of Roke) was able to partially correct this by closing the door.
 The Archmage, however, died in the process and could not destroy the shadow spirit which had escaped.
-This willpower hunted Ged, attempting to possess his body and turn him into a "Gebbeth."
+This willpower hunted Ged, attempting to possess his body and turn him into a "Gebbeth", a soulless creature serving the forces of darkness.
 During Ged's travels and attempts to flee, he drives off a dragon on the isle of Pendor by calling its true name and also encounters a remote island where he is given half of a ring.
 After many adventures, Ged could name the shadow and thus understand it was a dark part of himself— his materialized evil.
 By successfully naming the shadow, Ged demonstrates he has a complete sense of his magical powers and identity as a person; these understandings fully signify Ged's entrance into manhood.

 When Ged was in his thirties, he traveled to Atuan, one of the Kargad isles, to recover one-half of the broken Ring of Erreth Abke (having been given the first half during his flight from the shadow).
 He met Arha, the teenage high priestess of the Nameless Ones - ancient, formless evil spirits worshipped in Kargad and other gods.
 Ged was imprisoned by Arha in the Tombs of Atuan, where the Nameless Ones were strong, but eventually, he convinced her to leave with him and escape religious servitude.
 The pair saved each other's lives in the tombs, and Ged gave Arha her actual name: Tenar.
-Ged bought her to the isle of Havner, and the two presented the ring to the ruler there, restoring a powerful force for peace and unity in Earthsea.
-Ged ten took Tenar to Gont and placed her in Ogion's care before continuing his life as a traveling mage.
+Ged bought her to the isle of Havnor, and the two presented the ring to the ruler there, restoring a powerful force for peace and unity in Earthsea.
+Ged then took Tenar to Gont and placed her in Ogion's care before continuing his life as a traveling mage.

 Ged was later appointed Archmage and served in that role for over 20 years.